brendanlong/prince-of-the-dark-kingdom/src/book-6/chapter-10.md

 they could find, and then ordered the retreat.

-Clay roof tiles, exposed blocks, decorative plaster, banners, and wooden hoardings* shattered, raining down debris into the empty stone walkways and courtyard, but the main structures held without so much as a quiver, the damage completely superficial.
+Clay roof tiles, exposed blocks, decorative plaster, banners, and wooden hoardings\[^120-4] shattered, raining down debris into the empty stone walkways and courtyard, but the main structures held without so much as a quiver, the damage completely superficial.